Half Day of River Tube & Cliff Jumping on the River Findhorn, Scotland

 River Tubing is a truly comical activity that offers an opportunity to adapt the experience to each individuals comfort zone.

-Armed with a River Tube that resembles are large tyre inner tube and cladded in a quality thick neoprene wet suit the dark mysterious waters of Randolph's Leap await.
+Armed with a River Tube that resembles a large tyre inner tube, cladded in a quality thick neoprene wet suit the dark mysterious waters of Randolph's Leap await.

-Testing balance and control floating down some white water rapids admiring stunning scenery passing by one of britain's tallest tree then jumping from wonderfully sculptured gorge walls.
-Carry on to negotiate the Cauldron, Tube over a drop of 1.5 meters then swim over and behind a waterfall into a spa
+Testing balance and control floating down the white water rapids admiring stunning scenery passing by one of Britain's tallest tree's then jumping from wonderfully sculptured gorge walls.
+Carry on to negotiate the Cauldron, Tube over a drop of 1.5 metres then swim over and behind a waterfall into a spa

 Minimum advised age is 7 years.

 No previous experience is required and non-swimmers are more than welcome.